GeekVisit/uproot/README.md

 * json
 * csv

-If you have a target device that is supported, but an unsupported source device (e.g., you are migrating from Google Wifi to OpenWrt), see  [Unsupported Routers - Creating A CSV File of Network Devices Using Nmap](#user-content-unsupported-routers---creating-a-csv-file-of-network-devices-using-nmap).
+If you have a target device that is supported, but an unsupported source device (e.g., you are migrating from Google Wifi to OpenWrt), see  [Unsupported Routers - Creating A CSV File of Network Devices Using Nmap](#unsupported-routers---creating-a-csv-file-of-network-devices-using-nmap).

 ## Features

+`
+?

-* Detection of input format based on extension (can also manually specify the format)
+* Detection of input format based on extension (can also manually specify the format)`
 * Converts to multiple formats simultaneously
 * Merges static leases from one file into another
 * Optionally sorts static leases by IP addresses